grpc-ecosystem/grpc-gateway/docs/docs/mapping/httpbody_messages.md

 The [HTTPBody](https://github.com/googleapis/googleapis/blob/master/google/api/httpbody.proto) messages allow a response message to be specified with custom data content and a custom content-type header.
 The values included in the HTTPBody response will be used verbatim in the returned message from the gateway.
 Make sure you format your response carefully!

+`google.api.HttpBody` is also the native gRPC-Gateway response shape to use for binary downloads and other raw payload responses where you need to control the returned content type directly.

 ## Example Usage

-1. Define your service in gRPC with an httpbody response message
+1. Define your service in gRPC with an `HttpBody` response message.

 ```protobuf
 import "google/api/httpbody.proto";